 My Approach to Helping

-I am strongly committed to practice that is based on the best science-supported practices of my field.
-My relationship with you is what will best predict how much you get out of our work, and so my highest priority is to create a supportive, compassionate environment in which you can be fully yourself and trust that I will accept and understand both your strengths and the challenges you bring to treatment.
-I will flexibly draw from cognitive behavioral therapy and a wide range of other approaches that have been shown to alleviate suffering and help people create their best lives.
-I will check in with you regularly to make sure you are getting what you need from treatment and will modify my approach to suit your preferences.
+I am strongly committed to practice that is based on the best science-supported innovations of my field.
+My relationship with you is what will best predict how much you get out of our work, and so my highest priority is to create a supportive, compassionate environment in which you can be fully yourself.
+I will accept and understand both your strengths and the challenges you bring to treatment.
+I will integrate a strong foundation in cognitive behavioral therapy with a wide range of other approaches that have been shown to alleviate suffering and help people create their best lives.
+We will do more than just talk -- you will come away with specific tools, assignments, and reading to help you move toward your goals.
+I will regularly check in with you to make sure you are getting what you need from treatment and will modify my approach to suit your preferences.

 Specific Issue(s) I'm Skilled at Helping With

 Men's issues, including sexual and relationship concerns

 Relationship distress, especially when only one person is coming to therapy

 If people understood how effective psychotherapy truly is everyone would go!
 Psychotherapy effectiveness rates are on par with other mainstream medical interventions include those used for heart disease and stroke.
 We also compare favorably to medical approaches for mental health symptoms.
 For example, most studies that have compared psychotherapy to antidepressant medication for depression have found psychotherapy to be at least as effective (and sometimes even superior) with fewer side effects and a lower chance of relapse once treatment is discontinued!
 These benefits are enhanced when the therapist measures outcomes and gets regular feedback from clients.
 If you are suffering and have been putting off getting therapy because you were unsure of whether or how it could help, make the call!
 The odds are that you will be very glad you did.